Duplicate Content and SEO: Is There Really a Penalty?

 Use this method when it’s okay to totally remove variants of a page because there’s only one true primary version.

-Delete the page(s) that you don’t need, and then 301 redirect its URL to the “right” primary URL.
+Delete the page(s) that you don’t need, and then 301 redirect their URL to the “right” primary URL.
 Most Content Management Systems (CMS) offer a redirection tool.
 In WordPress, log in to your dashboard, go to Tools and select “Redirection.”

 If you really want to do this cleanly, there’s a final step: Crawl your site to check for internal links that point to the variant pages that you just deleted.
 Update those links to point to the primary URL.